 The diagnosis of lymphangitis is based on its typical appearance.

 If needed, a blood test usually shows that the number of white blood cells has increased to fight the infection.

-Doctors have difficulty identifying the organisms causing the infection unless the organisms have spread through the bloodstream or pus can be taken from a wound in the affected area.
+Doctors have difficulty identifying the organisms causing the infection unless the organisms have spread to the bloodstream and can be cultured or pus can be taken from a wound in the affected area and cultured.